 Goals: Become familiar with Bike East Bay’s work.
 Perform outreach to connect community members with Bike East Bay.
-Learn key principles of community engagement, adult learning, and fundraising.
-Apply learnings by assisting at and leading (if appropriate) outreach events, and co-leading trainings.
+Grow the impact of Bike to Work Day in communities not historically represented or celebrated in cycling and bike advocacy.
+Learn key principles of community engagement, outreach, and fundraising.
+Apply learnings by assisting at and leading outreach events, and co-leading trainings.

-Attend spring outreach events, being event lead and volunteer lead as appropriate.
-Events may be during the week or on weekends.
-Evenings are rare.
+Attend spring outreach events, be event lead and volunteer lead as appropriate.
+Attendance at March 19th Ambassador Training mandatory.

-- Calendar to be determined by Outreach Coordinator.
+- Attend occasional evening and weekend events.
+Calendar to be determined in collaboration with Outreach Coordinator.

 - Represent Bike East Bay in a professional and friendly manner.

 - Attend Outreach Captain training.
-May 6 evening availability required.
+May 11 or 12 evening availability required.

 - Lead outreach at Berkeley Bike Happy Hour.
-5pm-9pm on May 9 required.
+5pm-9pm.